datacraft-dsc/DEPs/3/README.md

 - The costs of developing AI solutions are minimised, so that the value of the "long tail" of Data and AI assets can be realised.
-- Interoperability is built into the ecosystem from the ground up, so that solutions can be built to span across a broad range of participants without expensive bespoke integration work.
+- Interoperability is built into the ecosystem from the ground up, so that solutions can be built to span across a broad range of participants without inefficient / expensive bespoke integration work.

 It is the goal of this DEP to outline a reference architecture and architectural principles that can support this vision.

 ## Principles

+The DEPs specify standards for the development of interoperable data ecosystems.
+The design of such standards and systems that implement them will inevitably require good judgement around specific decisions and technical trade-off, and we will make such decisions with a preference for the following principles:

+- Open source and open standards
 - No centralised point of control
 - Decentralised ownership of assets and services
-- Support for orchestration of Data Supply Lines
+- Support for orchestration of decentralised Data Supply Lines
-- Decentralised trust rules
+- Decentralisation of trust rules
 - Abstraction from specific technology choices
 - Support for arbitrary data formats
 - Available over the public internet
 - Peer-to-peer model

+DEX is a founding company of the Ocean Protocol Foundation.
+While the DEPs represent open standards and do not mandate the use of the Ocean Network, a key goal of DEX development efforts is provision of convenient tools to build use cases with the Ocean Protocol, and reference implementations are designed to support this.

 ## Architecture Layers